CV

 BICC and an Adjunct Senior Researcher at the

-Institute for Development and Peace, University of Duisburg/Essen where he was previously a Deputy Director.
+Käte Hamburger Kolleg (Centre for Global Cooperation Research).
 He was a visiting scholar at the Australian Centre for Peace and Conflict Studies at Queensland University, Brisbane, Australia in 2007 and 2010; this centre is succeeded now by

 PaCSIA - Peace and Conflict Studies Institute Australia.
 He is a Research Affiliate at the

 National Centre for Peace and Conflict Studies, University of Otago, New Zealand.
 Herbert Wulf has served as a consultant to various international organizations, among them the Parliament and the Commission of the European Union as well as to the United Nations Department for Disarmament Affairs, the Human Development Report of UNDP.
 He served as consultant to the United Nations Development Programme in Pyongyang, Democratic Peoples’ Republic of Korea on capacity building in disarmament in 1991 and between 2002 and 2007.
-He teaches at the
+He lectured at the

 Center for Conflict Studies of the Philipps-University in Marburg, Germany.